86Box/docs/usage/statusbar.rst

 Two cartridge icons will appear if the **IBM PCjr** is being emulated.
 Each icon corresponds to a cartridge slot on the PCjr's front panel.

 * **Image:** insert a :ref:`cartridge image file <hardware/diskimages:PCjr cartridge images>` into this slot.
 Inserting a cartridge will reset the PCjr.
+Dragging and dropping an image file on the icon will also load it.
 * **Eject:** remove the currently-inserted cartridge from this slot.

 |floppy_35| |floppy_525| Floppy drives